 2. Check showers and bathtubs for leaks.
 If your bathroom is located on an upper floor, leaks from your shower or bathtub can cause damage to the ceiling in the room immediately below.
 If there are cracks in the caulk, don’t guess whether the cracks will leak; replace the caulk.
 For a few dollars and a bit of effort with a caulk gun, you can prevent water damage to the floor in your bathroom.

 3. Locate your water main and learn how to shut it off.
-In case of a pipe burst in your home, knowing where your water main is located and turning it off quickly can mean the difference between an aggravation and a disaster.
+In case of a pipe burst in your home, knowing where your water main is located and turning it off quickly can mean the difference between aggravation and a disaster.
 This is because shutting off the water main will usually turn off the flow of water in your home completely.
 Label your water main with tags so that it stands out.

 4. Install floor pans under your appliances.
 Much water damage results in slow leaks that are not detected until after they have done a great deal of damage.
 Floor pans represent a low-tech way to protect your home from slow leaks.
 While floor pans cannot prevent leaks, they can prevent undetected slow leaks from saturating the floor underneath your appliances with water.

 5. Purchase point of leak water alarms.
-Nearly every home and apartment is equipped with smoke detectors – why not install a water alarm as well?
+Nearly every home and the apartment is equipped with smoke detectors – why not install a water alarm as well?
 Water alarms detect water accumulation and sound warnings to inform you of possible water damage.
 Water alarms can be placed in your basement, laundry room, kitchen and hear your sump pump or water heater – anywhere that water damage may potentially occur.